cheungpat/hiera-cloudformation/README.md

 the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables, or from an IAM instance role (if you are running Hiera on an EC2 instance with an IAM role assigned).

+You can also add a region setting to the `:cloudformation` section in hiera.yaml:

+    :cloudformation:
+      :region: us-west-2

+If not specified, the region setting will be looked up from the `AWS_REGION` environment variable, or `us-west-2` if not set.

 To use this backend you also need to add entries to your "hierarchy" in your hiera.yaml file.
 If you put an entry of this form in your hierarchy: